f5AFfMhv/storage-device-table/README.md

 ````
 .\SDT-windows-agent.ps1 -s 192.168.100.100 -a 90 -w 80
 ````
 Additionally when `-ad` flag is passed, instead of checking only local drives, all computers from Active Directory will be queried.
+For this to work:
+* RSAT on client machine should be installed;
-For this to work script should be executed by AD user which have sufficient permissions to query AD hosts.
-Also on each host this command should be run to allow remote query:
+* script should be executed by AD user which have sufficient permissions to query AD hosts;
+* on each host remote query should be allowed.
 ````
 netsh advfirewall firewall set rule group="Windows Management Instrumentation (WMI)" new enable=yes
 ````